notaryproject/specifications/signature-specification.md

 A signature envelope is `e = {m, v, u, s}` where `s` is signature.

-Notary v2 supports [JWS JSON Serialization](https://datatracker.ietf.org/doc/html/rfc7515) as signature envelope format with some additional constraints but is extensible to support any other signature envelope format.
+Notary v2 supports [JWS JSON Serialization](https://datatracker.ietf.org/doc/html/rfc7515) as signature envelope format with some additional constraints but makes provisions to support additional signature envelope format.

 ### Payload
 Notary v2 requires Payload to be the [descriptor](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#properties) of the subject manifest that is being signed.